JamieMason/codemods/README.md

 corresponding expected output alongside it at `./test/fixtures/<transform-name>/<scenario-name>.output.js`.

-All fixtures are discovered and tested when running `yarn test`.
+All fixtures are discovered and tested when running `yarn test`

 ## 📝 API